atilayyuri/data-related-meditations/README.md

 - To create the same environment this project uses, use the terminal or an Anaconda Prompt (make sure that you are still in local project repository) and type in ```conda env create -f environment.yml```.
 In case this is not working please refer to [Anaconda document](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#)

 - Activate the environment using ```conda activate data-related-meditations```

+- You can use the command ```jupyter notebook```to browse through directories and check the .ipynb files